CTRL-B-X/NASA-NSC-BAC/README.md

    Load the crafted URL.

 5. **Confirmation:**
    The blocking notice is bypassed, and the internal NASA resources (such as annual reports and documentation) load successfully.
+NASA should assume all network origins are untrusted.
+Access to 'NASA-Only' resources should be gated by Identity and Access Management (IAM) rather than environmental variables or URL state.

 ##   Impact
 - **Information Disclosure:** Unauthorized external users could view internal documentation and reports that were not cleared for public release, potentially exposing non-public operational or safety-related insights.